-At spawning, adult fall Chinook are sampled for viral pathogens and Renibacterium salmoninarum, the causative agent for bacterial kidney disease (BKD).
-Viral inspections included sampling the ovarian fluid and kidney/spleen for pathogens.
-All results of viral testing in 2015 were negative (Table 20).
+At spawning, adult fall Chinook are sampled for infectious hemotopoietic necrosis virus (IHNV), infectious pancreatic necrosis (IPN), viral hemorrhagic septicemia (VHS), paramyxovirus, aquaroviruses, as well as Renibacterium salmoninarum, the causative agent for bacterial kidney disease (BKD).
+Viral and bacterial inspections included sampling the ovarian fluid and kidney/spleen for pathogens (AFS-FHS 2014).
 Annual testing for BKD was initiated with the 2008 broodstock to address concerns associated with shipping eyed-eggs to Bonneville Hatchery for the USACE RSH production.
-The risk of BKD was assayed using the enzyme linked immunosorbent assay (ELISA).
-Results of adult broodstock BKD monitoring in 2015 indicated that 59 of the 60 (98.3%) females tested had ELISA values less than an optical density of 0.10 (Table 21).
+All results of viral testing in 2016 were negative (Table 19).
+The risk of BKD was assayed using the enzyme linked immunosorbent assay (ELISA) for R. salmoninarum antigen (Elliot 2012).
+Results of adult broodstock BKD monitoring in 2016 indicated that 59 of the 60 (98.3%) females tested had ELISA values less than an optical density of 0.10 (Below Low); 1 of the 60 samples was in the Low category between 0.10 and 0.199 (Table 20).

-Table 20Viral inspections of fall Chinook salmon broodstock at Priest Rapids Hatchery, Return Years 1991 - 2015
+Table 19 Viral inspections of fall Chinook salmon broodstock at Priest Rapids Hatchery, Return Years 1991-2016.